 Runtime Page

 Runtime data is necessary for the various planning and monitoring functions available in the system.
-This data is collected from Real Runtime (RRT) information.
-Based on this information, the Estimated Runtime (ERT) can be calculated.
+Automic Automation collects this data from the Real Runtime (RRT) information available from the executions of the tasks.
+Based on this information, Automic Automation can calculate the Estimated Runtime (ERT) of the tasks.
 As a developer and object designer you need this information for scheduling your tasks.
-You define how to calculate the runtimes of executable objects on their Runtime pages.
+You specify the method that Automic Automation will use to calculate the runtimes of executable objects on their Runtime definition pages.

-This topic describes both the RRT and the ERT.
-It describes the options you have to calculate the ERT.
+This page describes both the RRT, the ERT and the options that you have to calculate the ERT.

 This page includes the following: